anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

         Contract deployed to address: 0xeC1AFf99d2C331B226A5731B9555Af924932d629
         ```

+        If

 12. Look up your deployment on Palm explorer

     Go to https://explorer.palm-uat.xyz for testnet deployments and to https://explorer.palm.io for mainnet deployments and paste the address of your contract into the search bar.

+!!! information
+    The next logical step would be to mint an NFT with the contract you just deployed, you can learn how to do this in [How to mint an NFT on Palm using Hardhat](./Mint-NFT-using-Hardhat.md)

 !!! question
     Any question?
 Drop them on our [Discord](https://discord.gg/grcpwNRxVj)